BEYOND THE ENGAGEMENT

 The primary objective of the PMO (Program/Project Management Office) is to deliver a successful outcome in a timely and efficient manner.
 Utilligent’s PMO framework follows the Project Management Institute methodology.

 We monitor the needs and obligations, and facilitate the organized and controlled execution of a program or project.
 We bring a series of Accelerators and Tools that allow us to accelerate implementation, and facilitate solutions and decision-making.

 The focus is to enable every project to deliver on time, within budget, and with a level of quality consistent with the defined project standards.

-Our technology enablement framework focuses on integrating utility business applications and testing.
+Our technology enablement & optimization framework focuses on integrating utility business applications and testing.